yasmin flores & chieko

 “Resilience & transformation: Voices of expatriate women”, 2025

-Grounded in sorority and sisterhood, the project draws upon women’s instinctive knowledge as it explores cycles, rituals, and the passage of time.
-It activates bodily memory and ancestral presence, affirming resilience as a force of transformation, while Chieko’s music unfolds and Flores gives voice to the narratives written on the sculpture paper.
+Grounded in sorority and sisterhood, the work draws on embodied knowledge to explore cycles, rituals, and the passage of time.
+It activates memory as both personal and ancestral, affirming resilience as a transformative force.